DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/teacher-training-personal-statement.md

 * your reasons for wanting to train to be a teacher
 * any activities you’ve done that could be relevant to teaching (such as first aid courses, sports coaching or volunteering)

-Teacher training providers want to see your passion for teaching and that you understand the bigger picture.
-You could talk about the impact of COVID-19 or social change on the education sector, or a part of the course you're particularly excited about.
+Teacher training providers want to see your passion and that you understand the bigger picture of teaching.

 Make sure you check your spelling and grammar in your application.
 You want to make the best possible impression.